mmertama/Qmics/readme.txt

     * ZIPCMD - system path to zip command.

-    * UNZIPCMD - system path to unzip command.
+    * UNZIPCMD - system path to unzip or 7z command.

     * UNRARCMD - system path to unrar command.